oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/03-awr-snapshot/awr-snapshot.md

 Use HammerDB to start a workload.
 At the same time, capture workload information from the cursor cache into a SQL tuning set.

-1. Back in the first terminal, run the capture script.
+1. Back in the *yellow* terminal, run the capture script.
 The script polls the cursor cache every 10 seconds for three minutes. **Leave the script running and immediately proceed to the next step.** Do not press CTRL+C.

     ```
     <copy>